tox-dev/tox/docs/explanation.rst

 file lock protects against concurrent bootstrap creation (relevant in parallel mode).
 Once bootstrapped, subsequent runs skip directly to step 3.

-When ``virtualenv_spec`` is empty (the default), tox uses the imported virtualenv with zero overhead -- the subprocess path only activates when explicitly configured.
-The spec is included in the environment cache key, so changing it triggers automatic recreation.
+When ``virtualenv_spec`` resolves to empty, tox uses the imported virtualenv with zero overhead -- the subprocess path only activates for a non-empty spec.
+The spec is included in the environment cache key, so changing it (or a virtualenv upgrade that changes the derived value) triggers automatic recreation.

 This design mirrors tox's own auto-provisioning mechanism (``requires`` / ``min_version``), where tox bootstraps itself into a separate environment when the running installation doesn't meet the declared requirements.